 18.15.
 The Audit's Committee main task is to assist the Board of Directors in its supervision function by evaluating the accounting procedures, the relation with the Fiscal Auditor and, in general, the revision of the Company's Control System of the company, including the risk management system audit implemented by the Company.
-YES ISA's Board of Directors has a Corporate Audit Committee, which is regulated by Agreement 99 of such Board.
+ISA's Board of Directors has a Corporate Audit Committee, which is regulated by Agreement 99 of such Board.
 Article 2 of this Agreement establishes the main functions of such Committee, among which the proposals for this provision are included.
-2015-07-31 18.16.
+18.16.
 The members of the Audit Committee have accounting and financial knowledge, and that related to other matters, allowing them to strictly take decisions on essential topics of the Committee, and with sufficient level to understand its scope and complexity.
-YES The members of this Committee are selected because of their profile and skills needed to ensure compliance with the purposes of the Committee.
+Pursuant to the established in numeral 8 of 2009-05-29 title 3 of the Good Governance Code, the members of this Committee are selected because of their profile and skills needed to ensure compliance with the purposes of the Committee.
 18.17.
-At the request of the Assembly's President, the President of the Audit Committee reports to the General Assembly of Shareholders on specific aspects of the activities carried out by the Committee, such as for example, the analysis of the scope and content of the Fiscal Auditor's Report.
-YES No request of the Assembly's President was submitted in the Ordinary Assembly of Shareholders held in 2015, as provided in the Recommendation.
-Agreement 99 of ISA's Board of Directors, which regulates the Audit Committee, points out that it should prepare a report on the internal control functioning, findings or risk situations for the company, which is executed by the Assembly's Board of Directors.
-8.18 The Internal Regulation of the Audit Committee attributes it functions provided in Recommendation 18.18.
-YES In Agreement 98 of the Board of Directors, most of the functions indicated in Recommendation 18.18 are attributed to the Audit Committee.
+At the request of the Meeting's YES President, the President of the Audit Committee reports to the General Meeting of Shareholders on specific aspects of the activities carried out by the Committee, such as for example, the analysis of the scope and content of the Fiscal Auditor's Report.
+No request of the Meeting's President was 2015-07-31 submitted in the Ordinary Meeting of Shareholders held in 2017, as provided in the Recommendation.
+Agreement 99 of ISA's Board of Directors, which regulates the Audit Committee, points out that it should prepare a report on the internal control functioning, findings, or risk situations for the company, which is executed by the Meeting's Board of Directors.
+18.18 The Internal Regulation of the Audit Committee attributes it functions provided in Recommendation 18.18.
+Article second from Agreement 99 which 2015-07-31 regulates the Auditing Committee of the Board of Directors, establishes such committee functions, among which we have the indicated in Recommendation 18.18 are attributed to the Audit Committee.